-Susan Polakoff Shaw is a leading expert in press operations, public relations and media relations who has worked 15 Olympic Games as well as other events around the world.
+Susan Polakoff Shaw is one of the most well-respected experts in press operations, public and media relations who has worked 15 Olympic Games as well as other events around the world.

 The International Olympic Committee chose Susan to join its press operations staff for the 2018, 2016, 2014, 2012, 2010, 2008 and 2006 Olympic Games—the only American woman on staff.
 In addition to the Olympics, she has managed venue press operations at events around the world including the New York City Marathon, the Pan American Games and World Championships for figure skating, speedskating, gymnastics and swimming.